ppvictoratos/birdsong/README.md

 - 9MUSES
 - Tenp0

-**20 min a day/every day, in ascending numeric order. all in github.**
+**20 min a day/every day, all in github.**

-*Deadlines as followed:*
-0. Might be a while
-1. Quick Follw Up
-2. IDK
+Originally, I was going to overwhelm myself and make all of these iOS projects.
+After finding  a version of the iChing written in Go..
+I have decided against just using Swift.

+*Deadlines/20 Min Tracking*
+0. 4/1/2024 **
+1. Mr. Lahey needs to approve
+2. 5/20 ?
+This one could be done quickly if stripped back
-3. June
+3. 6/1/2024 for 6ers
-4. ASAP
+4. DUE ASAP, "Golfer" Pete!
 5. ?
 6. ?
-7. ?
+7. ? (due before 8..)
-8. ?
+8. ? (due before 9)
-9. 11/29/2025 (610 days from start)
+9. DUE 11/29/2025 (610 days from start)
 10. Anytime after that

-If I do it this way, I have 20 man hours per project, minimum.